What is a sales funnel? Stages, examples and how to build one

 If you’re using sales funnel management to track this stage, your Uncontacted prospects may turn into Contact Made prospects.
 More precisely, they are now your Leads.

-Now, your sales reps can ask relevant questions and qualify the lead to make sure they’re the right customers for your company.
+Now, your sales reps can ask relevant questions and qualify leads to ensure they’re the right customers for your company.

 2. Middle of the sales funnel: researching solutions